Bitlatte/Bitlatte/README.md

 ### <div align="center">I'm Coby, a tech enthusiast from Planet Earth 🌎</div>

-- 🌱 I’m currently learning Kubernetes and
+- 🌱 I’m currently learning Kubernetes and Rust

 - ⚡ Fun fact: The semi-colon is NOT optional